moorissa/moorissa.github.io/index.md

 ## stay in touch 💌
 When I'm not creating, I love learning about different cultures and philosophies around the world.
 Whether it is through communities, volunteering, or living in another country temporarily.
 Among 23 countries traversed, I had thoroughly enjoyed adventuring life like a local in France, Brazil, and South Africa for a couple months.
 I hope I don't just get to see the world, but to also connect with those in different corners of the globe.

 So, connect with me!
 I speak English, Indonesian, Javanese, and very little French, but highly proficient in Google Translate.
-Feel free to write me a note via [email](mailto:moorissa.maura@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/moorissa/)!
+Feel free to write me a note via [email](mailto:moorissa.maura@gmail.com) or [LinkedIn](https://www.linkedin.com/in/moorissa/).

 --